rohanm04/bookstore/README.md

 Database Systems university course project - Online Book Store with user accounts, multiple books and options to add books to cart, remove them from cart and change quantity.
 Uses HTML/CSS and JavaScript for frontend, Node.js and Express.js for backend, Oracle Database for the database.

 ## Initial Steps to Run
-1. Run <pre>npm install</pre> in the terminal within the project directory to install the necessary dependencies.
+1. Run<br><pre>npm install</pre><br>in the terminal within the project directory to install the necessary dependencies.<br>
 2. The project was created using a local instance of Oracle Database.
 Hence, the tables need to be recreated with dummy values.
-The exact SQL queries to do so are given below.
+The exact SQL queries to do so are given below.<br>
-3. Update <strong>index.js</strong> with your SQL username, password and relevant connection string (Lines 10, 11, 12).
+3. Update <strong>index.js</strong> with your SQL username, password and relevant connection string (Lines 10, 11, 12).<br>
 4. As an alternative to Step 3, you may create the database user <strong>C##general</strong> with password <strong>general</strong> to avoid editing <strong>index.js</strong>.
 The SQL queries for this are also given below.
 However, make sure that the connection string (Line 12) corresponds to the service used.

 ## SQL Queries to Recreate Tables